2015 Tianjin explosions: Damage

 Photographs and videos showed extensive destruction in and around the warehouse compound, with an enormous crater at the blast site.
 The buildings of seven more surrounding logistics companies were destroyed, and large quantities of intermodal container stacks were toppled and thrown by the forces of the explosions.
 More than eight thousand new cars from Hyundai, Kia, Volkswagen, Renault, and Toyota, parked in lots located near the blast site, were largely burned as a result of the initial explosions.
-Multiple buildings surrounding the blast site were declared "structurally unsafe".
+Numerous buildings surrounding the blast site were declared "structurally unsafe".
 In total, 304 buildings, 12,428 cars, and 7,533 intermodal containers were damaged.
 Beyond insurance, the cost to businesses of the break in the supply chain caused by the explosions was estimated at $9 billion, making it the third most expensive supply chain disruption of 2015.